Mansfield State High School: Principals

-The previous principal, Murray Kay, joined the school in 1990, the same year that the school's French Immersion program commenced.
+Murray Kay joined the school in 1990, the same year that the school's French Immersion program commenced.

 In 2011, James Sloman became the principal after Kay retired in 2010.
 In 2014, Sloman oversaw the school's transition to an independent public school, before leaving.

-In 2015, Karen Tanks became the principal after occupying the same role at Rochedale State High School for the previous five years.
-In 2018, she controversially oversaw a "clean shaven" policy for school photographs.
+In 2015, Karen Tanks became the principal after quitting the same role at Rochedale State High School that she had for the previous five years.
+In 2018, Tanks controversially introduced a "clean shaven" policy for school photographs, in which students were forcibly shaved.
+After media outrage, this policy was modified such that students must seek a religious, cultural or other exemption.

 Sport

 Many Mansfield sport teams have competed in Metropolitan Finals, and the school has also produced students and graduates who represented Australia in international events.
-One Mansfield alumni, Matthew Mitcham, was gold medal-winning Olympic diver.
+One Mansfield alumnus, Matthew Mitcham, was a gold medal-winning Olympic diver.

 Houses

-Mansfield students and teaching staff are allocated a house in which they remain for their entire enrollment period at the school.
+Mansfield students and teaching staff are allocated a house in which they remain for their entire enrolment period at the school.
 This allocation is organised by the first letter of their family name.
 The four houses' names are dedicated to people renowned for their effort in world peace: